An Orthogonality Principle for Select-Maximum Estimation of Exponential Variables: Introduction

-If only a random subset of the $K$ encodings are used when forming the estimate of $X$, then the average estimation error is not exponentially distributed.
+It is interesting to note that the estimation error, when decoding using any subset of the $K$ descriptions will become one-sided exponentially distributed.
+However, the average estimation error due decoding using a \emph{random} subset of the descriptions will not be one-sided exponentially distributed.
 We provide a closed-form expression for the distribution of the average estimation error in the case of using a random number of encodings for estimating the source.